PoomSmart/EmojiFonts/README.md

 `remove-class3.py` (CLI alias `emojifonts-remove-class3`) trims class 3 glyph assignments from the Apple GDEF table.

+`inject_neutral_couple_silhouette.py` (CLI alias `emojifonts-inject-silhouette`) patches the `morx` table in the compiled iOS font to add silhouette support for neutral-person (`U+1F9D1`) holding-hands couples — support that Apple never shipped.
+It inserts a ContextualMorph subtable and updates the two NoncontextualMorph silhouette subtables; themed fonts need no per-combination images.
+See [MORX.md](MORX.md) for a full technical explanation.

 # PNG Optimization

 `pngquant` and `oxipng` are used to optimize the images with little to none changes to the quality.
 The Apple emoji font sizes are reduced by 50% using this method.
 The simpler the emoji images, the more size reduction is achieved.